-- Citizen from select visa-required countries and you're travelling to Canada by air.
+- Citizen from select visa-required countries, and you're traveling to Canada by air.

 - However, you still need a visitor visa (not an eTA) when arriving by car, bus, train, or boat, including a cruise ship.

 Canadian permanent residents and citizens don't need an eTA.
-Canadian permanent residents must have a permanent resident card or permanent resident travel document.
-Canadian citizens and dual Canadian citizens, can travel with a valid Canadian passport.
+Canadian permanent residents must have a permanent resident card or travel document.
+Canadian citizens and dual Canadian citizens can travel with a valid Canadian passport.

-Below is a list of visa-exempt national that will need an eTA if travelling by air or transit through an airport in Canada:
+Below is a list of visa-exempt nationals that will need an eTA if traveling by air or transit through an airport in Canada: